 Welcome to PS: we are all IN FLUX at Pia’s!
 PS is Toronto Dance Love-In’s annual performance series showcasing emergent & experimental dance works.
 This year, we are featuring our Collective Practice Project artists and facilitators.

-The duration of tonight’s performance is approximately 90 minutes with a short intermission.
-We have interpretation by TK Keslick & Jo-Ann Martin with support from GBC Volunteer Student Interpreting Services before & after the show!
+The duration of tonight’s performance is approximately 60 minutes.
+We have interpretation by TK Keslick & Jo-Ann Martin, with support from GBC Volunteer Student Interpreting Services before & after the show!

 the show